-"We believe that we have an increased ethical responsibility right now," explains Dr Gian Carlo Sciuchetti, Managing Director of BODE Chemie GmbH and Business Division Head Disinfection at HARTMANN.
+"We believe that we have an increased ethical responsibility right now," explains Dr Gian Carlo Sciuchetti, former Managing Director of BODE Chemie GmbH and Business Division Head Disinfection at HARTMANN.
 "That's why we clearly dissociate ourselves from overpricing in any form and do not contribute to it."

 Although the company has no immediate influence on individual retailers and their pricing policies, we continuously monitor the market and, where feasible, consider legal action.
 Our commitment: price increases will be the direct result of an increase of production and material costs, but never the result of corporate greed.

 Not only can such behavior tarnish a corporate reputation irreparably, it is also despicable in its potential to leave individual groups without the means to protect themselves from contracting SARS-CoV-2.

 Meeting the increased demand for our products has meant working on an upward incline for our production teams.

 We are now producing 24/7 and have added a third shift to accommodate the (wo-)manpower necessary to maintain a steady supply of crucial medical and hygiene products.

 Every single one of our employees is dedicated to our common goal: getting our products to the people and institutions where they are most urgently needed, for example hospitals and nursing homes for the elderly.

 A silver lining amid these rapidly changing and challenging circumstances has been realizing the possibilities of fruitful collaboration and growing strong partnerships.